ezra-bible-app/ezrabibleapp.net/features.md

 * Tabs
   * Each tab either shows a book, a tagged verse list, cross references or search results.
-  * Previously opened tabs are loaded again on program start.
+  * Previously opened tabs are loaded again on program start and the scroll position is also restored.
+  * The font size for the Bible text and tags/notes text can be adjusted.
 * Switchable light/dark color theme
   * You can easily and quickly switch between a light and a dark color theme.
   * This is configured automatically on macOS based on the system settings.
 * User interface available in the following languages:
-  * English, Spanish, German, Dutch, French, Slovakian
+  * English, Spanish, German, Dutch, French, Slovakian, Ukrainian, Russian